voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 ### 3. Run `setup-benchmark-machine-ubuntu-20.04.sh` script on your benchmark machine
 - Note that `setup-benchmark-machine-ubuntu-20.04.sh` only installs dependencies for Arrow C++, Python, R, Java and JavaScript.
 - If you need to install additional dependencies, please update `setup-benchmark-machine-ubuntu-20.04.sh`.
-- If you need to set a machine, which is not running Ubuntu, please create a new setup script and use `setup-benchmark-machine-ubuntu-20.04.sh` as a reference.
+- If you need to set up a machine, which is running OS other than Ubuntu, please create a new setup script. and use `setup-benchmark-machine-ubuntu-20.04.sh` as a reference.
 ```shell script
 sudo su